about us all about Community Links

 Our Board of Trustees

-With over 20 years experience as a Civil Servant, Althea worked in the Department for Children, Schools and Families until 2010, when she moved to work closer to the community in a local secondary school.
-Althea lives in Newham, and is also an experienced school governor.
+With over 20 years experience as a Civil Servant, Althea has worked in the Department for Children, Schools and Families and the Department of Health.
+Althea lives in Newham and is also an experienced and active school governor.

 Radhika is a Community Worker currently working for the Young Foundation as Director of "The U" a citizens university.
-Radhika returned as a Trustee having stepped down in 2008 to work with Community Links supporting the last Government’s Council for Social Action.
+Radhika worked with Community Links in 2008, supporting the last Government’s Council for Social Action.
 Radhika is involved in a number of local community activities including Forest Gate Festival and Newham Make Poverty History and is a founder trustee for the Asha Trust (Sri Lanka).

 Born and bred in East London, Jeff is Head of Paid Service at the Greater London Authority and is also responsible for overseeing policy and implementation on a range of Mayoral strategies which include economic and business policy, community safety, health, culture, sport, and social policy.
 Previously, Jeff worked in central government in roles at the DCMS and DETR, was Principal Private Secretary to John Prescott, and led the government team which helped win London the 2012 Olympic bid.

-Maria was, until February 2010, the Director of Human Resources at Islington Council, where she worked for eight years, and before that worked at Newham Council as acting Head of Strategic HR where she was involved in the Plaistow Community Forum.
-Maria is Director HR and Development at Unite the Union.
+Maria is a Director of HR and Development at Unite the Union.
+As a highly experienced HR professional, Maria was previously the Director of Human Resources at Islington Council, where she worked for eight years and before that she worked at Newham Council as acting Head of Strategic HR where she was involved in the Plaistow Community Forum.
 She first came across Community Links through a Common Purpose course.

 Fiona Rawes MBE

-An accredited business coach, facilitator and consultant, Fiona has extensive experience working in public relations businesses both in the UK and internationally.
+An accredited business coach, facilitator, consultant and a fully qualified psychotherapist, Fiona has extensive experience working in public relations for businesses both in the UK and internationally.
 She has a strong track record in delivering both strategic and practical HR consultancy solutions with clients from many differing sectors.

 David's career has been in Finance.
 He cut his commerical teeth as a Financial Controller at British Gas/Centrica during the introduction of both gas and electricity competition.
 Since 1999, David has specialised in financial management in the public and voluntary sector, with Finance Director roles at a University, Housing Associations, NCVO, and both grant-giving and service-delivery charities.
 David came to Community Links as interim Finance Director, and has stayed on as a member of the Board of Trustees.